giacomoscanavini/zone_typer/README.md

             - Draws objects at their current location (whether they moved or not)

-4. Combat. `input.js` builds a temporary input string based on what the player types, if the input string is a valid prefix of any lane word or power-up. findCompletedLane() finds the matching lane and fireLaser(completedLane) shoots a laser projectile a laser projectile.
+4. Combat. `input.js` builds a temporary input string based on what the player types, if the input string is a valid prefix of any lane word or power-up. findCompletedLane() finds the matching lane and fireLaser(completedLane) shoots a laser projectile.

 5. Losing the game.
 The game checks the monsters' positions to see if they have reached GAME.protectedZoneX, if so sets GAME.gameOver = true